Home > Blog >

 • Run post-edit checks for incorrect payment triggers.

-Editing orders may seem like a small task, but when it is done poorly, the ripple effect can shake your store’s success.
+Editing orders may seem like a small task, but when it is done poorly, the ripple effect can shake your store's success.
 From lost sales to frustrated customers, the cost of these common Shopify order editing mistakes is often underestimated.
-In a digital-first world, where shoppers expect instant gratification and flawless fulfillment, your store cannot afford to get this wrong.
+In a digital-first world, where shoppers expect instant gratification and flawless order fulfillment, your store cannot afford to get this wrong.